 Natalie Fritz threw two clean innings to begin the game before Colorado State's Jailey Wilson tied the game with a deep drive to left field.
 Fritz went 2 1/3 innings pitched, just allowing two hits and striking out three.

 Oakley Vickers entered in relief, eventually earning the win.
-The sophomore lefty was dominant over three innings, striking out six before she too, was chased out thanks to a Rams two-run shot.
-Vickers is 12-4 on the year and leads the team in saves with four.
+The sophomore left-hander was dominant over three innings, striking out six before she also was chased out by a Rams two-run shot.
+Vickers is 12-4 this season with a team-best four saves.

-After Gonzalez made the game 4-3 in the fifth inning, Grand Canyon's lineup was far from done.
+After Gonzalez put the Lopes ahead 4-3 in the fifth inning, Grand Canyon's lineup was far from done.
+Junior catcher

-Ellie Pond walked, loading the bases up with two outs for junior shortstop
+Ellie Pond walked, loading the bases with two outs for junior shortstop

 Mackenzie Nolan.